Assistant Professor of Education

 K-12 Education Policy

-K-12 education policy; common core standards; assessment policy; alignment among instruction, standards and assessments; and the measurement of classroom instruction.
+K-12 education policy; common core standards; assessment policy; alignment among instruction, curriculum materials, standards and assessments; and the measurement of classroom instruction.

 American Educational Research Association Institute on Statistical Analysis for Education Policy: Mathematics Education and Equity (2012)